Queue Splitting

 }

 • feature.split_queues is the configuration field you need to specify in order to filter queue messages.
-Directly under it, we have a mapping from a queue ID to a queue filter definition.
-This queue ID is the queue ID that was set in the queue registry resource of this target.
+Directly under it, we have a mapping from a queue or topic ID to a queue filter definition.

-• message_filter is a mapping from message attribute names to message attribute value regexes.
-Your local application will only see queue messages that have all the specified message attributes.
+• message_filter is a mapping from message attribute (SQS) or header (Kafka) names to message attribute or header value regexes.
+Your local application will only see queue messages that have all of the specified message attributes or headers.

-Once all users stop filtering a queue (i.e. end their mirrord sessions), the temporary SQS queues that mirrord created will be deleted.
+Once all users stop filtering a queue (i.e. end their mirrord sessions), the temporary queues (SQS) and topics (Kafka) that mirrord operator created will be deleted.